 Tip #2: Automate your referral program

-From enrolling brand ambassadors to tracking share links to managing rewards, there are many moving parts when it comes to running a successful referral program.
+From enrolling brand ambassadors and tracking share links to managing rewards, there are many moving parts when it comes to running a successful referral program.
 It would be difficult to harness the sheer volume of strategic relationships, loyal customers, and top referrers without a system that facilitates and streamlines the referral marketing process.
-To truly scale your efforts, partner with a referral software vendor that offers tools to maximize your engagement and revenue every step of the way.
+To truly scale your efforts, partner with a referral software vendor or digital referral business that offers tools to maximize your engagement and revenue every step of the way.

 For example, Ria utilizes their dashboard to promote their referral program in-app.
 Automating manual processes enables the company to proactively provide their customers with the assets, insights, and reporting they need to optimize engagement.
 This also eliminates constant requests and streamlines the referral flow.

 Tip #3: Optimize based on results

 As mentioned before, referral marketing programs don’t have to be one-off campaigns - in fact, having a refer-a-friend program or a sharing hashtag can churn out slow and steady buzz that continuously engages with brand ambassadors.